 With NGINX Plus you can synchronize configuration between the servers in a cluster.
 With configuration sharing you make changes to a designated “master” server and then push those changes to the remaining servers in the cluster.

 nginx-sync package from the NGINX Plus repository:

-The HA solution based on keepalived is not supported for NGINX Plus on Microsoft Azure and Google Cloud Platform (GCP) deployments.
-You can use their native load balancers as a front-end high‑availability solution for NGINX Plus.
+keepalived for high availability of NGINX Plus is not available on Microsoft Azure or the Google Cloud Platform (GCP).
+You can use their native load balancers as a frontend high‑availability solution for NGINX Plus.

 keepalivedhome page – Details about extending and customizing